LTU-RAI/REF/README.md

 ## Support

 If you have any question please feel free to raise an issue or send an email to akash.patel@ltu.se.
-Thank you.
+Thank you for your interest in our work.